jelic98/cv/index.md

 __Flutter__
 `May 2018`

-Flutter app for showing news and scheduled exams and lectures at faculty.
-Made for internal RAFroid competition.
+Flutter pilot project started for faculty's internal competition regarding application for showing news, scheduled exams and lectures at faculty.
+This solution was the only one that can run on iOS devices.
+Why?
+Because I took into account the fact that a high percentage of students had iPhones.
+I decided to build a solution that can be used by the majority of students, although I had plenty of experience in Android.

 [github.com/jelic98/rafpored](https://www.github.com/jelic98/rafpored)